edge-cloud/www.edge-cloud.net/_posts/2015-08-27-sddc-architecture-what-is-a-vmware-validated-design.md

 **Want more?**

-Attend the VMWorld 2015 sessions "<a href="https://vmworld2015.lanyonevents.com/connect/sessionDetail.ww?SESSION_ID=5440" target="_blank">SDDC5440 - VMware Validated Designs - A Reference Architecture for the SDDC</a>" and "<a href="https://vmworld2015.lanyonevents.com/connect/sessionDetail.ww?SESSION_ID=5609" target="_blank">SDDC5609 - VMware Validated Designs for a Software Defined Data Center (SDDC)</a>" to learn more about the VMware Validated Designs.
+Attend the VMWorld 2015 sessions "[SDDC5609 - VMware Validated Designs for a Software Defined Data Center (SDDC)](https://vmworld2015.lanyonevents.com/connect/sessionDetail.ww?SESSION_ID=5440" target="_blank">SDDC5440 - VMware Validated Designs - A Reference Architecture for the SDDC</a>" and "<a href="https://vmworld2015.lanyonevents.com/connect/sessionDetail.ww?SESSION_ID=5609)" to learn more about the VMware Validated Designs.